John Cherberg

-John Andrew Cherberg (October 17, 1910 – April 8, 1992) was an American politician, football coach, teacher and television executive.
+John Andrew Cherberg (October 17, 1910 – April 8, 1992) was an American politician, football coach, educator, and television executive.
 He served as the 13th lieutenant governor of Washington from 1957 to 1989, a longer tenure than any other lieutenant governor in the state's history.
 Previously he was head coach of the University of Washington football team from 1953 to 1955, compiling a record of 10–18–2.
 Two decades earlier he had been a college football player at Washington.

 Early life and career

 Born in Pensacola, Florida in 1910, Cherberg was the youngest of twelve children from a butcher father who emigrated from Croatia, then a part of Yugoslavia.
 In 1919, his family moved to Seattle, Washington.
 He played football at Queen Anne High School before graduating in 1929.
 He attended the University of Washington (UW) and played halfback on the football team.
 Cherberg graduated in 1933 with a degree in economics.
 After graduation, he taught classes and coached football at Cleveland and Queen Anne high schools in Seattle, where he led both schools to state football championships.

 He joined the UW football staff in 1946.
 The three seasons he served as head coach of the UW football team were controversial.
 His record of 10 wins, 18 losses, and 2 ties was identified as the second-worst in Seattle's history in a 2006 article by Seattle Post-Intelligencer columnist Jim Moore.
 The team was involved in a payoff scandal that led to NCAA sanctions for the school and the firing of Cherberg in February 1956.